United States Securities and Exchange Commission: Founding

 Later SEC commissioners and chairmen include William O. Douglas, Jerome Frank, and William J. Casey.

 Since 1994, most registration statements (and associated materials) filed with the SEC can be accessed via the SEC's online system, EDGAR.

+21st century

 In 2019, the Securities and Exchange Commission Historical Society introduced an online gallery to illustrate changes in the US securities market structure since the 1930s.
 The online gallery features a narrative history supported by dozens of documents, papers, interviews, photos and videos.